TUW-GEO/opals_PointCloudLabeler/README.rst

 Classificationtool for 3D ALS Pointclouds
 *****************************************

 This tool can be used for manuall classification of 3D ALS pointclouds.
-It is based on the OPALS `OPALS
+It is based on the `OPALS
-<https://geo.tuwien.ac.at/opals>` software, for which a license is required.
+<https://geo.tuwien.ac.at/opals>`_ software, for which a license is required.

 As prerequisite please install all necessary dependencies using the following command: